What Membership Means

 - We would like to own our space.
 Then sangha members could contribute by caring for and improving the space.
 We could make it suit our needs, and would also have a source of financial investment.

-- We would like to support Domyo financially to the extent that she could work as Bright Way Zen’s priest full time – offering scheduled practice 5 days a week, preparing for teaching, developing programs, taking care of administration, offering one-to-one spiritual counseling, and being available for community members in times of need.
-Currently Domyo receives $400 a month and spends about 20 hours a week on Bright Way; she is able to do this because her husband is working, but he will be retiring within the next few years.
-It’s also important for the sangha to be able to pay for priest support long term because eventually Domyo will also need to retire, and the sangha will need to be able to recruit and support a new priest (think about the sangha lasting 100 years or more!).
+- We would like to give Domyo a living wage so she can continue to work for the Zen center 20-25 hours a week, or more, even once her husband retires.
+Currently Domyo receives $700 a month and spends about 25 hours a week on Bright Way, offering scheduled practice 6 days a week, preparing for teaching, developing programs, taking care of administration, offering one-to-one spiritual counseling, and being available for community members in times of need.
+It’s also important for the sangha to be able to pay for priest support long term because eventually Domyo will also retire, and the sangha will need to be able to recruit and support a new priest (think about the sangha lasting 100 years or more!).